pg56714/pg56714/README.md

 Hi 👋 My name is Sam Hong
 =========================
-I am currently a student and have gained two years of internship experience in the information technology industry, focusing on software development.
-While I am not actively seeking full-time employment at the moment, I am dedicated to enhancing my skills and knowledge in this field.
+I am currently pursuing my master's degree and have acquired two years of internship experience in the information technology sector, specializing in software development.
+I am committed to continually advancing my skills and expertise in this field.

 Software Engineer
 -----------------